LaGauffre/BLOCKASTICS/README.md

 ## BFS summer school

-The material of this section is made of 3 45-50 minutes lectures covered during the first Bachelier Finance Society summer school that took place on September 2021
+The material of this section is made of 3 45-50 minutes lectures covered during the first [Bachelier Finance Society summer school](https://www.bachelierfinance.org/09-2021) that took place on September 2021.

 <details>
 <summary> 1.
 Blockchain concepts</summary>